Retirement Savings Plan (RSP) - Individual RIP

 Edit

 The individual PER is open to all.
-You can purchase it from a financial institution or an insurance organization.
-This new plan succeeds the PERP and the Madelin contract, which have not been offered since 1er October 2020.
-Your savings accumulated on the Perp and Madelin can be transferred to the individual PER at your request.
+You can take it out with a financial institution or an insurance organization.
+This new plan succeeds the PERP and the Madelin contract, which are no longer offered since the 1ster October 2020.
+Your accumulated savings on the Perp and Madelin can be transferred to the individual PER at your request.
 This contract entitles you to tax benefits and your rights are transferable to other PERs.
 There are cases of early release.

-The individual PERI (also called PERIN or PERI) is a long-term savings product.
-It is entirely funded by your payments, without the help of your employer.
+The individual PER (also called PERIN or PERI) is a long-term savings product.
+It is entirely funded by your payments, without any help from your employer.

-It allows you to save during your working life to get, from retirement age, a capital or a rent.
+It allows you to save during your working life to get, from retirement age, a capital or a annuity.

-The plan gives rise to the opening of a securities account or to the adherence to a group insurance contract.
+The plan leads to the opening of a securities account (investment PER) or the adherence to a group insurance contract (insurance PER).

-Since 1er January 2024, it takes 18 years to open an individual PER.
+Since 1er In January 2024, you must be 18 years old to be able to open an individual PER.

-The RIPs already opened before 1er January 2024 on behalf of a minor child remain open.
-However, it is no longer possible to make payments until the child reaches the age of 18.
+ERPs already open before 1er January 2024 on behalf of a minor child remain open.
+But it is no longer possible to make payments until the child reaches the age of 18.

 Please note

-It is no longer possible to open an individual PER for a minor child since the marketing of climate savings plan.
-This new long-term savings product is reserved for children and young people under the age of 21.
-The funds invested in this plan are used to finance projects in the area of health ecological transition.
+It is no longer possible to open an individual PER for a minor child since the marketing of climate futures savings plan.
+Indeed, this new long-term savings product is reserved for children and young people under 21.
+The funds invested in this plan are used to finance projects in the field of ecological transition.

-In order to open an individual RIP, there is no condition related to the professional situation of the holder.
+To open an individual PER, there is no condition related to the professional situation of the holder.
 There is no age limit.

-Any individual (over 18 years of age) can save on an individual RIP: employee, head of company, self-employed, professional, jobseeker, unemployed or retired.
+Any individual (over the age of 18) can save on an individual PER: employee, head of company, self-employed, self-employed, professional, jobseeker, unemployed or retired.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The RIP leading to the opening of a securities account must be purchased through a specialized business.
-It is a business that is an authorized provider to carry out the activity of investment advice (credit institution, investment company, financial investment advisor).
+The individual PER giving rise to the opening of a securities account must be subscribed through a specialist business.
+This is a business that is an authorized provider to carry out the activity of investment advice (credit institution, investment company, financial investment advisor).

-The individual ERP giving rise to membership in a group insurance contract must be purchased through a specialized business.
-It is an association that underwrites group life insurance contracts (insurance companies, mutual societies and provident societies).
+The individual PER giving rise to the accession to a group insurance contract must be subscribed through a specialist business.
+It is an association that subscribes to group life insurance contracts (with an insurance company, a mutual or a pension fund).

-The individual PER may also be opened with a supplementary occupational pension fund.
+The individual PER may also be subscribed to by a supplementary occupational pension fund.

 FYI